Loudoun Hill: William Wallace

 Maps of the area name a mound to the east of Loudoun Hill as "Wallace's Grave".
-Traditionally this is the burial site of the English dead, rather than Wallace's own grave.
-On the slope opposite the mound is a monument to Wallace.
-Called the "Spirit of Scotland", it shows an outline of Wallace in steel, five metres high.
-It was designed by local artist Richard Price, who helped create the design with friends Robert and Sam Orr until it was placed in its spot in September 2004.
+Traditionally this is the burial site of the English dead of this legendary battle, rather than Wallace's own grave.

+On the slope opposite the mound is a modern sculptural monument to Wallace.
+Called the "Spirit of Scotland", it shows an outline of Wallace in steel, five metres high, and in inscribed around with poignant lines associated with his involvement and the values of Scottish agency and freedom.
+It was designed by local artist Richard Price, who helped create the design with his friends Robert and Sam Orr until it was placed at the site in September 2004.